List

 Note

 insert() is an O(n) complexity operation whereas append() is an O(1) operation, so use insert() sparingly.
-If you need to only add to the front, consider using a queue (covered in a later chapter!).
+If you need to only add to the front, consider using a queue.

 Removing an item from a list